Endalk-Chala/Minnesota-Immigration-Rhetoric-and-Fraud-Coverage-Archive-Somali-Community-Focus/README.md

 ## 1. Purpose

-- To collect, organize, and preserve publicly available information related to **media coverage of Somali immigration rhetoric and fraud narratives in Minnesota (2022 – Present)**.
+- To collect, organize, and preserve publicly available information related to **media coverage of Somali immigration rhetoric and fraud narratives in Minnesota (2022–Present)**.
 - To document how public discourse evolves across **news outlets, political groups, government authorities, and community organizations**.
 - To establish a **verifiable timeline** of how Somali communities are represented in local and national media.
-- To consolidate coverage from sources such as **Star Tribune, MPR News, Sahan Journal, AP, Reuters, Fox 9, YouTube, Threads, Twitter / X, and TikTok**.
+- To consolidate coverage from sources such as **Star Tribune, MPR News, Sahan Journal, AP, Reuters, Fox 9, YouTube, Threads, Twitter/X, and TikTok**.
 - To provide a centralized, evidence-based archive for **journalists, researchers, policymakers, and community advocates**.
 - To preserve statements and analyses by **community organizations, advocacy groups, and Minnesota officials** regarding the **Temporary Protected Status (TPS)** controversy and related fraud narratives.